vlang/v/doc/docs.md

 * Test function names must begin with `test_` to mark them for execution.
 * Normal functions can also be defined in test files, and should be called manually.
 Other symbols can also be defined in test files e.g. types.
+* There are 2 kinds of tests: external and internal.
+* The internal tests, have to *declare* their module, just like all other .v files from the same module.
+Internal tests can call even private functions in the same module.
+* The external tests, have to *import* the modules which they test.
+They do not have access to the private functions/types of the modules.
+They can test only the external/public API that a module provides.

+In the example above, `test_hello` is an internal test, that can call the private function `hello()` because `hello_test.v` has `module main`, just like `hello.v`, i.e. both are part of the same module.
+Note also that since `module main` is a regular module like the others, internal tests can be used to test private functions in your main program .v files too.

 You can also define special test functions in a test file:
 * `testsuite_begin` which will be run *before* all other test functions.